Dian Fossey: Aftermath

-After Fossey's death, her entire staff was arrested.
+After Fossey's murder, her entire staff was arrested.
 This included Rwandan Emmanuel Rwelekana, a tracker who had been fired from his job after he allegedly tried to kill Fossey with a machete, according to the government's account of McGuire's trial.
 All were later released, except Rwelekana, who was later found dead in prison, allegedly having hanged himself.

 Rwandan courts later tried and convicted Wayne McGuire in absentia for her murder.
 The alleged motive was that McGuire murdered Fossey in order to steal the manuscript of the sequel to her 1983 book, Gorillas in the Mist.
 At the trial, investigators said McGuire was not happy with his own research and wanted to use "any dishonest means possible" to complete his work.
-McGuire had returned to the United States in July 1987, and because no extradition treaty exists between the U.S. and Rwanda, McGuire did not return to Rwanda.
+McGuire had returned to the United States in July 1987, and because no extradition treaty existed between the U.S. and Rwanda at that time, McGuire did not return to Rwanda.
 His penalty was death by shooting.

 Following his return to the U.S., McGuire gave a brief statement at a news conference in Century City, Los Angeles, saying Fossey had been his "friend and mentor", calling her death "tragic" and the charges "outrageous".
 Thereafter, McGuire was largely absent from public notice until 2005, when news broke that he had been accepted for a job with the Health and Human Services division of the State of Nebraska.
 The job offer was revoked upon discovery of his relation to the Fossey case.

-Several subsequent books, including Farley Mowat's biography of Fossey, Woman in the Mists (New York, NY: Warner Books, 1987), have suggested alternative theories regarding her murder, including intimations that she may have been killed by financial interests linked to tourism or illicit trade.
-It has been alleged that Fossey had potentially damning evidence of gold-smugglers, hence the ransacked cabin.
+Other theories about her murder persist: that the perpetrators were poachers taking revenge, that Zaïrois hit men were hired to kill her for her presumed-valuable research notes, that there were political motives, that she was killed by a panicked burglar who was hired to steal a protective talisman that Fossey had taken from a poacher, that her killer was hired by a person or group whose interests would be negatively affected by Fossey's campaign to prevent exploitation of the Parc National de Volcans, or that Fossey had potentially damning evidence of gold-smugglers.